Telefonica/check-license-compliance/README.md

   * `modules`: List of modules (`name@version`) to check.
 If not defined, all modules will be checked.
   * `excludeModules`: List of modules (`name@version`) to exclude from the check.
   * `extraModules`: List of modules (`name@version`) to add to the check.
 This is useful when you want to check additional modules that are not directly defined in the dependencies tree.
+  * ...each system may also have its own specific options.
+Check the [Systems](#systems) section for more information.
 * `failOnNotValid`: Boolean indicating if the check should fail (exit 1) when the result is not valid.
 Default is `true`.
 * `reporter`: Reporter to use.
 Possible values are `text`, `markdown` and `json`.
 Default is `text`.
 Further info in the [Reporters](#reporters) section.
 * `log`: Log level to use.
 Possible values are `silly`, `debug`, `info`, `warning` and `error`.
 Default is `info`.
 This option enables logs for the headers check.
 You can also enable logs for the action itself _(useful if you find any problem while the action is loading the configuration, for example)_ by setting the `ACTIONS_STEP_DEBUG` secret to `true`.